blackary/st_pages/README.md

 from one viewer but not from another using this method.
 You can see another example of hiding pages in the docs [here](https://docs.streamlit.io/develop/tutorials/multipage/dynamic-navigation)

-NOTE: You should only hide pages that have also been added to the sidebar already.
 ```py
 from st_pages import hide_pages